 Highway 407 is the most expensive, underutilized highway in North America (currently running well below capacity).
 It is a public injustice that Highway 407 is now mainly the domain of wealthy individuals, putting undue stress on the 401 and surrounding regional roads.
-This highway was created with taxpayer money, already having caused many negative impacts to the environment and surrounding communities, to provide an east-west corridor for commuters and trucks.
+This highway was created with taxpayer money, having already caused many negative impacts to the environment and surrounding communities, to provide a true east-west corridor for commuters and trucks.
 Operations were then outsourced in a 99-year concession agreement.
 Its original purpose has been subverted due to the outrageous toll rates and usage costs.

 For freight movement, instead of wasting approximately \$8-\$10 billion dollars of taxpayer money on a destructive and unnecessary highway that is years away from providing any relief from current challenges, Ontario should commit to examine the feasibility of a truck lane on Highway 407 with low (or no) tolls, providing immediate relief on existing highways.
-With trucks using the 407 as a true east-west bypass of Toronto (unlike HWY 413 that is only a north-west route) space would be freed up, providing immediate relief and improving economic supply chains.
-Preliminary economic analyses show that a truck subsidy on Highway 407 is substantially more cost-effective than a new expressway.
+With trucks using the 407 as a true east-west bypass of Toronto (unlike Highway 413 that is only a northwest route) space would be freed up, providing immediate relief and improving economic supply chains.
+Preliminary economic analyses show that a truck subsidy on Highway 407 is substantially more cost-effective than building and operating a new expressway.
 (Read More Here)

 Public transit can move more people more cost-effectively than any expressway.
-There are numerous unfunded rapid transit projects that could be constructed with \$8-\$10 B dollars.
-We could expand the GO Regional Express Rail on the Kitchener and Milton corridors and create a new GO corridor to Bolton, through west Vaughan; increase bus rapid transit in Vaughan and Brampton and resolve fare duplication issues; and continue to model new transportation technologies for adoption as they evolve?
+There are numerous unfunded rapid transit projects in this region that could be constructed with §8-\$10B dollars.
+We could expand GO Rail on the Kitchener and Milton corridors, create a new GO corridor to Bolton through west Vaughan and increase bus rapid transit and light rail transit in Vaughan and Brampton.
+Analysis has shown that these projects would have a capital cost about equal to Highway 413, but be able to move 3 - 4 times as many people per hour as Highway 413.